sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

     ![open SQL console](open-sql-console.png)

-2. Notice that the database connection the SQL console is connected to is displayed and that toolbar items are shown after a left-click on the **...** button.
+2. Notice that the database connection the SQL console is connected to is displayed and that toolbar items are shown after a left-click the **...** button.
 There are options to connect, disconnect, or change the connection.

     ![Connected SQL console](connectedSQLConsole.png)